- Where is Rostro de Cristo located?

 Rostro de Cristo pays for a round-trip ticket leaving from and returning to the U.S. It is the responsibility of the volunteer to arrive for the orientation.
 Each volunteer is expected to participate in a volunteer community fundraising campaign leading up to orientation in July to help cover various expenses including airfare to and from Guayaquil, Ecuador, orientation, health care, living expenses, etc. There is no personal fundraising goal that volunteers are required to reach, however the commitment to fundraise is essential to our mission and the well-being of our programs!
 Fundraising options have including but are not limited to: writing letters to family and friends asking for their support, speaking in church/parish communities about Rostro de Cristo and, reaching out to high school or college groups, and reaching out to local Rotary groups or other organizations to help support Rostro de Cristo and the volunteer’s year of service.

 Each volunteer will receive basic health insurance starting from the day he/she/they lands in Ecuador to the day he/she/they leaves Ecuador.
 Health insurance is only applicable in the country of Ecuador.

 Yes, each volunteer will receive a small monthly stipend.

 12. What about food?

-Each house will receive a weekly allowance for food and water.
-The volunteers in each house community are responsible for budgeting, buying, and cooking their meals.
+The house will receive a weekly allowance for food and water.
+The volunteers community is responsible for budgeting, buying, and cooking their meals.